While guns are often associated with Western entertainment, anime can occasionally indulge in bullet mayhem.

 Gun Gale Online, contrary to Kirito’s adventures, is driven more by the characters than any pending catastrophe that must be avoided.

-In addition to providing a way out of everyday life, games allow players to step into the shoes and experiences of characters who have the ability to change their worlds.
+In addition to providing a way out of everyday life, games allow players to step into the shoes and experiences of characters who can change their worlds.

 16. Sword Art Online II